TAPevents/Meteorstrap/README.md

 * English
 * Chinese (thanks to Sarah L)

-Pull requests in your native laguage are appreciated!
+Pull requests in your native language are appreciated!

 ## Todos